oracle-livelabs/oci/apps-cloud-adventure-cio/02-configure/configure.md

     Now we will test the validation for the Adjustment Amount Percentage.

-    > Enter an Adjustment salary that is greater than 15%.
+    > Enter an Adjustment Percentage that is greater than 15%.

     ![Change Salary Screen 2](images/image034.png)